OwenFeik/spells/README.md

 As well as ```rit``` or ```ritual``` , which operates slightly differently in that no argument need be supplied, instead by inclusion of the search term, only spells which are rituals will be returned.

+When using these functions, as well as some others, you may see lists or footnotes with numbers encased in square brackets like so: ```[1]``` .
+These indicate "options"; until you use another command which generates options, you can use the options from this command by entering the corresponding number.
+This includes things like selecting search results, or performing dice rolls prescribed by spells.

 ### Creating and Using a Character

 Create a character using the ```char``` (or ```ch```) command, which will launch a simple wizard for you to create a character.
 This character can then be used for a variety of purposes, such as for keeping track of spells and other values.